MinhTrung9443/Project_XLAS/README.md

 # 🎓 Project Xử Lý Ảnh Số (Digital image processing)

-## 🌐 Web Application

-The web application has been partially deployed here: [Web App Link](https://tuoithodakhoc.streamlit.app/)

-⏳ It may take some time to wake it up if it is sleeping.

----

 ## 🔧 Setup Instructions

 ### Option 1: Use the Deployed Web Application